 Taking local currency Nakfa out of the country is also strictly illegal.

-The cost of living and traveling in Eritrea highly depends on how you exchange your money.
+The cost of living and travelling in Eritrea highly depends on how you exchange your money.
 If you go with the official rates, Eritrea will be surprisingly expensive, but if you go for the black market rates, then Eritrea would be rather cheap.

 There are some things I never managed to get my head around in Eritrea.
-To buy a beer or a soft drink in the supermarket was A LOT more expensive than buying them in bar or restaurant.
+To buy a beer or a soft drink in the supermarket was A LOT more expensive than buying them in a bar or restaurant.

-A local Asmara Beer was priced 20 Nakfa in a bar or restaurant but would cost you 35–40 Nakfa in a supermarket.
+A local Asmara Beer has priced 20 Nakfa in a bar or restaurant but would cost you 35–40 Nakfa in a supermarket.
 Similarly, a soft drink would cost 9–12 Nakfa in the bar or restaurant but 40–50 Nakfa in the supermarket.

 The most common food in Eritrea is pizza and pasta (No Joke).
 Still some Italian influence here!
 A spaghetti bolognese would cost you from 100–200 Nakfa and a pizza from 140– Nakfa.